PowerShell/PowerShell/tools/install-powershell-readme.md

 ## Parameters

-* -includeide - installs vscode and vscode powershell extension (only relevant to machines with desktop environment)
+* -includeide - installs vscode and vscode PowerShell extension (only relevant to machines with a desktop environment)
-* -interactivetesting - do a quick launch test of vscode - only relevant when used with -includeide
+* -interactivetesting - do a quick launch test of vscode (only relevant when used with -includeide)
-* -skip-sudo-check - use sudo without verifying it's availability (hard to accurately do on some distros)
+* -skip-sudo-check - use sudo without verifying its availability (hard to accurately do on some distros)
-* -preview - installs preview of powershell core side-by-side with any existing production releases.
+* -preview - installs the latest preview release of PowerShell core side-by-side with any existing production releases
+* -appimage - perform an AppImage install instead of a native install

 ## Usage